HEnquist/camilladsp/README.md

   * `threshold`: the loudness threshold in dB where compression sets in.
   * `factor`: the compression factor, giving the amount of compression over the threshold.
 A factor of 4 means a sound that is 4 dB over the threshold will be attenuated to 1 dB over the threshold.
   * `makeup_gain`: amount of fixed gain in dB to apply after compression.
 Optional, defaults to 0 dB.
-  * `soft_clip`: apply soft clipping to the signal after compression.
+  * `enable_clip`: apply clipping to the signal after compression.
 Optional, defaults to `false`.
+  * `soft_clip`: enable soft clipping.
+Set to `false` to use hard clipping.
+Note that soft clipping introduces some harmonic distortion to the signal.
+This setting is ignored if `enable_clip = false`.
+Optional, defaults to `false`.
   * `clip_limit`: the level in dB to clip at.
+This setting is ignored if `enable_clip = false`.
 Optional, defaults to 0 dB.
   * `monitor_channels`: a list of channels used when estimating the loudness.
 Optional, defaults to all channels.
   * `process_channels`: a list of channels that should be compressed.
 Optional, defaults to all channels.